 Alcohol/Tobacco Violations: State law (Sec.
 106.115 Alcoholic Beverage Code and Sec 161.252 of the Health and Safety Code) requires that all minors complete the alcohol education program for minors or the tobacco cessation class.
 The class must be completed and the proof of completion-the certificate-returned to the court within 90 days of the date of the sentence.
 Registration in a class must be done immediately to avoid delays and receive the certificate on time.
 Failure to comply with the court's orders will result in the suspension of the defendant's driver's license.

-- Knowledge Is Power: topics include Consequences of breaking the law, negative peers, underage drinking, bullying prevention, decision making skills and much more!
+- Knowledge Is Power Class: topics include underage drinking, negative peers, bullying prevention, decision making skills

 JCM Homework Assignments

 |Assignment 1||Assignment 2|